sfranzyshen/sfranzyshen.github.io/_posts/2026-09-20-A-Call-to-Service.md

 It doesn't.

-Sometimes service looks like helping someone move.

-Sometimes it looks like fixing a bicycle.

-Sometimes it means giving someone a ride.

-Sometimes it means mowing a lawn.

-Sometimes it means cleaning a cat box for someone who can't do it themselves.

-Sometimes it means sitting down and listening to somebody who hasn't had anyone listen to them in a long time.

-Sometimes it means opening a spare room.

-Sometimes it means hiring someone who needs an opportunity.

-Sometimes it means picking up trash in your neighborhood.

-Sometimes it means teaching somebody a skill you take for granted.
+Sometimes service looks like helping someone move, fixing a bicycle, giving someone a ride, mowing a lawn, cleaning a cat box for someone who can't do it themselves, sitting down and listening to somebody who hasn't had anyone listen to them in a long time, opening a spare room, hiring someone who needs an opportunity, picking up trash in your neighborhood, or teaching somebody a skill you take for granted.

 And sometimes it means simply asking: